DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 You can get QTS through undergraduate or postgraduate initial teacher training.
 This mostly involves school placements with some theoretical learning.

-You can apply for either a primary or secondary course awarding QTS.
+You can apply for either a primary or secondary teacher training course awarding QTS.

 [Find out more about teacher training](/train-to-be-a-teacher/initial-teacher-training).